The Completely Made-Up Adventures of Dick Turpin

 The Completely Made-Up Adventures of Dick Turpin is a British historical comedy television series starring Noel Fielding as the title character.
 Developed by Big Talk Studios, the series premiered on 1 March 2024 on Apple TV+.
 In July 2024, the series was renewed for a second season.
-However, in January 2025 the planned second season was scrapped after Fielding pulled out of the series partway through production.
-The final episode after its cancellation was released on 15 October 2025.
+However, in January 2025, the planned second season was scrapped after Fielding pulled out of the series partway through production.
+The final episode was released on 15 October 2025.

 Premise

 A fictional take on the life of Dick Turpin, leader of the Essex Gang, who commits numerous petty crimes with the hope of becoming England's greatest highwayman while being pursued by the thief-taker Jonathan Wilde and the secretive criminal organisation The Syndicate.